 Working as a crew, you’ll attend emergencies, providing appropriate care and effective treatment for patients but also giving care, reassurance and support to the patient and relatives.
 You will need to be able to select and apply your skills, training and equipment safely to achieve the best possible outcome for your patient.

-It is an extremely fulfilling job where you can make a real difference to people’s lives.
+It is an extremely fulfilling job where you can make a real difference in people’s lives.
 It offers variety and challenge but the personal rewards are amazing.

-- Minimum of 5 GCSEs including Mathematics, English Language and a Science at Grade 4-9 or equivalent
+- Minimum of 5 GCSEs including Mathematics, English and a Science at Grade 4-9 or equivalent

-- Candidates with healthcare experience and GCSEs in Mathematics and English Language at Grade C or above, or equivalent will be considered
+- Candidates with healthcare experience and GCSEs in Mathematics and English at Grade 4-9, or equivalent will be considered

 - You must hold a full and valid EU Driving Licence with no more than three endorsement points (in exceptional circumstances a maximum of six points may be considered)

 - You must hold a minimum of a C1 Category provisional entitlement on your licence.
 C1 driver training must be completed in your own time prior to commencing employment.
 This may be funded by NWAS and reclaimed through salary

 - Able to undertake the full duties of the job role including manual handling of patients and equipment using appropriate support